myeongsuseong/myeongsuseong.github.io/_pages/members.md

 Completed the master's thesis in the Lab.

 ***Undergraduate student***

+**Linwei Ye** (From September 2024 to July 2025)
+Email: Linwei.Ye21__at__student.xjtlu.edu.cn
+Program: BEng in Information Management and Information Systems
+Completed the final year project in the Lab.

+**Miao Lu** (From September 2024 to July 2025)
+Email: Miao.Lu21__at__student.xjtlu.edu.cn
+Program: BEng in Telecommunications Engineering
+Completed the final year project in the Lab.

+**Eunyong Lee** (From June 2024 to July 2025)
+Email: E.Lee1802__at__student.xjtlu.edu.cn
+Program: BEng in Mechatronics and Robotic systems
+Participated in SURF and completed the final year project in the Lab.

+**Wenzhe Shi** (From September 2023 to July 2025)
+Email: Wenzhe.Shi21__at__student.xjtlu.edu.cn
+Program: BEng in Telecommunications Engineering
+Completed the final year project in the Lab.

+**Yanxue Guo** (From September 2024 to July 2025)
+Email: Yanxue.Guo21__at__student.xjtlu.edu.cn
+Program: BEng in Electronic Science and Technology

 **Xiangru Feng** (From June 2024 to Aug 2024)
 Email: Xiangru.Feng22__at__student.xjtlu.edu.cn
 Program: BEng in Mechatronics and Robotic systems (4th semester)